pragdave/gen_template_project/README.md

 ~~~

 All very well, but why are we exposing people to `build_embedded` and
-`start_permanent` as it they were as important as the application name
+`start_permanent` as if they were as important as the application name
 and version?
 In fact, do you even know what they do?
 (I didn't until I
 started looking into all this.)